skaji/App-FatPacker-Simple/README.md

 # DESCRIPTION

-App::FatPacker::Simple or its frontend `fatpack-simple` helps you fatpack a script when **you** understand the whole dependencies of it.
+App::FatPacker::Simple or its frontend `fatpack-simple` helps you fatpack a script when **YOU** understand the whole dependencies of it.

 For tutorial, please look at [App::FatPacker::Simple::Tutorial](https://metacpan.org/pod/App::FatPacker::Simple::Tutorial).

 # MOTIVATION

-App::FatPacker::Simple is a subclass of [App::FatPacker](https://metacpan.org/pod/App::FatPacker).
+App::FatPacker::Simple is an alternative frontend for [App::FatPacker](https://metacpan.org/pod/App::FatPacker).
 Let me explain why I wrote this module.

 [App::FatPacker](https://metacpan.org/pod/App::FatPacker) brings more portability to Perl, that is totally awesome.

 As far as I understand, App::FatPacker does 3 things:

-(a) trace dependencies for a script,
+- (a) trace dependencies for a script
-(b) collects dependencies to `fatlib` directory and (c) fatpack the script with modules in `fatlib`.
+- (b) collects dependencies to `fatlib` directory
+- (c) fatpack the script with modules in `fatlib`

-As for (a), I often encountered problems.
+As for (a), I have often encountered problems.
 For example, modules that I don't want to trace trace, conversely, modules that I DO want to trace do not trace.
-Moreover a module changes interfaces recently, so we have to fatpack that module with new version, etc.
+Moreover a core module has changed interfaces or has been bug-fixed recently, so we have to fatpack that module with new version, etc.
 So I think if you author intend to fatpack a script, **YOU** need to understand the whole dependencies of it.